 Almost all states follow some version of what is known as the “discovery rule” for determining when the statute of limitations begins to run on an injury lawsuit.
 Under this rule, the applicable limitation period does not necessarily begin to run on the date of the plaintiff’s injury.
 Instead, the SOL period starts running when the plaintiff actually discovers (or reasonably should have discovered) that they have grounds for a lawsuit.

 Here is how this rule would apply in a typical hair relaxer lawsuit situation.
-Let’s say you used chemical hair relaxers most of your adult life and 7 years ago you were diagnosed with uterine cancer (or another injury linked to hair relaxer such as uterine fibroids).
+Let’s say you used chemical hair relaxers most of your adult life and 7 years ago you were diagnosed with uterine cancer.
 If your state has a 2-year statute of limitations does that mean it is too late for you to file a hair relaxer lawsuit since your diagnosis was 7 years ago?

 In most states, it would not be too late to file a hair relaxer lawsuit based on the discovery rule.
 When you were first diagnosed with uterine cancer 7 years ago, you would have had no reason to think that your cancer was somehow related to hair relaxer.
 The connection between uterine cancer and chemical hair relaxer products did not become public knowledge until October 2022 were findings from the NIH Sister Study were published.
 This means that in states that follow the discovery rule (which is most of them), the statute of limitations on hair relaxer lawsuits did not begin to run until October 2022 at the earliest.